 I grew up in...

 I love to eating food that is visually appealing.

 Rinal Parikh's art reflects the heritage and vibrant culture of her native India.

-Rinal serves as board member at the Wallingford Community Arts Center, and Rittenhouse Square Fine Art Show.
-She is an Associate at the Montgomery County Guild of Professional Artists (MCGOPA).
+Rinal serves as board member at the Wallingford Community Arts Center, Rittenhouse Square Fine Art Show and Associate at the Montgomery County Guild of Professional Artists (MCGOPA).
 She was also co-chair for the Dimensions in Art program at Swarthmore-Rutledge School in Swarthmore.
 Rinal holds artist memberships at the Philadelphia Watercolor Society, Da Vinci Art Alliance, Media Art Council, and Chester County Art Association.